heltonmaia/proj-Energy-BR_DE/projects/battery-thermal-rl/docs/mathematical_appendix.md

 This appendix provides detailed mathematical derivations, proofs, and additional theoretical background for the Battery Thermal RL system.

+**Scope:** This document complements the [Mathematical Modeling Tutorial](mathematical_modeling.md) by providing:
+- Advanced theoretical foundations and derivations
+- Detailed proofs and mathematical justifications
+- Extended formulations for research and development
+- Numerical methods and implementation considerations

+**Target Audience:** Academic researchers, PhD students, and advanced practitioners requiring deep theoretical understanding for extending the system or conducting scientific research.

+**Usage:** Refer to the main [Mathematical Modeling Tutorial](mathematical_modeling.md) first for the core mathematical framework.
+This appendix provides supporting theory for those who need deeper mathematical insight.

 ## A. Battery Electrochemical Fundamentals

 ### A.1 Electrochemical Kinetics